yksanjo/complianceiq/README.md

 It integrates with your AI monitoring tools and can pull data automatically, so you're not manually compiling reports every time there's an examination.

+## How We're Different

+### vs. ServiceNow GRC / Workiva

+**What They Do**: Generic GRC platforms, IT service management, general compliance.

+**What We Do**: AI governance automation, AI-specific compliance, financial services focus.

+**Our Advantage**:
+- **AI-Powered**: Auto-extracts requirements from 500-page regulations (they require manual input)
+- **Real-Time Monitoring**: Continuous compliance vs. quarterly checks
+- **AI-Specific**: Built for AI model governance, not generic GRC
+- **Financial Services Focus**: Pre-built for Basel III, Dodd-Frank, SR 11-7 (they're generic)
+- **10x Faster**: Generate reports in hours, not weeks

+**The Reality**: ServiceNow is great for IT tickets.
+ComplianceIQ is purpose-built for financial AI regulation.

+**Positioning**:
+> "ServiceNow is great for IT tickets.
+ComplianceIQ is purpose-built for financial AI regulation.
+While ServiceNow is scheduling your kickoff meeting, we'll already be generating your compliance reports."

+### vs. Consulting Firms (Deloitte, PwC, EY)

+**What They Do**: Manual compliance assessments, quarterly reviews, expensive consulting.

+**What We Do**: Automated compliance monitoring, continuous documentation, open-source.

+**Our Advantage**:
+- **Continuous vs. Point-in-Time**: Always-on compliance, not quarterly assessments
+- **Automated**: Reports generate automatically, not manual compilation
+- **Cost**: Free vs. $500K-2M annual consulting
+- **Speed**: Reports in hours, not months
+- **Transparency**: Open-source, auditable, not black-box consulting

+**The Reality**: Deloitte is great for one-time assessments.
+But for ongoing AI governance, you need automated tools.

+### vs. Build-It-Yourself

+**What They Do**: Internal teams building custom compliance systems.

+**What We Do**: Open-source, pre-built regulatory templates, community-maintained.

+**Our Advantage**:
+- **Save 12-18 Months**: Don't rebuild compliance reporting from scratch
+- **Regulatory Templates**: Pre-built for OCC, FCA, ECB, etc.
+- **Always Updated**: New regulations?
+We add templates.
+Community contributes.
+- **Cost**: Free vs. $300K+ internal development

+**The Reality**: Compliance reporting is complex.
+Regulatory templates, report generation, audit trails - we've already solved it.

 ## Who This Is For

 This is for: